Altius/soda/README.md

 -p, --browserPassword
 ```

 Use these two options to specify a username and password for the browser instance, if you pick a different `--browserURL` and that browser instance requires credentials.
-If these options are not specified, no credentials are passed along, and the script may exit with an error.
+If these options are not specified, no credentials are passed along.
+If authentication fails, `soda.py` may exit with an error.

 ```bash
 -v, --verbose